 What about post-surgery lingerie styling?

-Monica provides customised styling and fit advice to women recovering from breast surgery.
+Monica Harrington provides customised lingerie styling and fit advice to women recovering from breast surgery.

 Finding the right bra is already a challenging task but can be even more challenging to do post-surgery.
 It’s not just about fit but it’s also critical to restore confidence with the right expert.
 In Monica’s words: “Empathy and experience play a huge part,” her approach is respectful and gentle whilst achieving the best results.